Sishya School: Events and activities

 Sishyamrita is the annual, Inter-School Cultural event, hosted by the school.
 It takes place over two days, and students from other schools are invited to participate in a variety of events, in the fields of Dance, Music, Art, and Creative Writing.

 SishMUN is the school's annual Model United Nations conference hosted by the school.
 Over 900 delegates from schools all over the country, and even abroad take part in the 3-day event, organized, and hosted by the students.

 Sishya Fête is an annual fundraising event at the school grounds.
 Multiple stalls, events, sideshows and games are on offer, including a large raffle draw with a multitude of prizes.

 The Interact club of Sishya, associated with Rotary International, was started in order to motivate its students to engage in charitable work.
 It consists of students from the senior school who conduct various fundraising events, the proceeds from which go towards the supplying less fortunate with essential goods.

 Alumni

-Sishya's illustrious alumni include the likes of Grammy Award winning Tanvi Shah, racer Karun Chandhok, actors Arvind Swamy and Dulquer Salmaan, television presenter / sports commentator and actor Suhail Chandhok, author Samhita Arni, peace and gender-equality activist Kirthi Jayakumar, actor Shanthanu Bhagyaraj, actor Saranya Bhagyaraj, Joint Managing Director of Sundaram-Clayton Lakshmi Venu, Foot Locker Inc. Global Chief Digital Officer (and Lonely Planet's former Global COO) - Naveen Seshadri and Industrialist Vikram Bezawada of Penna Group among others.
+Sishya's alumni include singer Tanvi Shah, racer Karun Chandhok, actors Arvind Swamy and Dulquer Salmaan, television presenter / sports commentator and actor Suhail Chandhok, author Samhita Arni, peace and gender-equality activist Kirthi Jayakumar, actor Shanthanu Bhagyaraj, actor Saranya Bhagyaraj, Joint Managing Director of Sundaram-Clayton Lakshmi Venu.